Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 11. User Output: The chatbot displays the reply in the CLI, completing the interaction loop.

+# Architecture – V1.2

+##Design Decisions

+1.CLI for User Interaction

+Users interact with the chatbot via a Command Line Interface (CLI).

+2.Reuse Existing Resource Group

+Use the Resource Group from Lab 1 to manage all resources efficiently.

+3.Azure Blob Storage

+Holds the already uploaded documents that form the knowledge base.

+4.Azure Document Intelligence

+Used during knowledge base preparation to preprocess documents (PDFs, images, handwritten text).

+Extracted clean text/structured data from these documents, which was then embedded and indexed in Cognitive Search.

+At runtime, the chatbot retrieves documents that were originally processed through Document Intelligence.

+5. Azure Cognitive Search (Vector Database)

+Stores embeddings generated from Document Intelligence–processed content.

+Provides fast similarity search against the knowledge base.

+6. Azure OpenAI Service (GPT-4o)

+Handles query understanding and response generation.

+If no relevant documents are retrieved, it returns: “This information is not in my knowledge.”

+7.Azure Cosmos DB

+Maintains session state and logs conversation history for continuity.

+8.Function App Deployment

+Acts as middleware: receives user input from CLI, queries Cognitive Search, manages session, and forwards enriched context to GPT-4o.

+##Data Flow

+1.User Input (CLI):The user types a question into the CLI chatbot.

+2.Application Processing (Function App):The Function App receives the query and generates embeddings for the question.

+3.Session Check (Cosmos DB):The Function App retrieves the user’s session history from Cosmos DB to maintain continuity.

+4.Document Retrieval (Cognitive Search):
+The Function App queries Azure Cognitive Search with the question’s embeddings.

+Cognitive Search returns top chunks of documents that were originally extracted and embedded using Document Intelligence.

+If no relevant results are found → the Function App sets a fallback flag: “Not in knowledge base.”

+5. AI Request (OpenAI GPT-4o):If results exist → user query + retrieved context are passed to GPT-4o for grounded response.

+6.Response Handling (Cosmos DB):Logs and conversation history are stored in Cosmos DB for future analysis.

+7.Response Returned :The Function App sends the final reply back to the CLI chatbot.

+8.User Output (CLI):The chatbot displays the grounded response or the fallback “not in knowledge” message.

 ## Note
 This diagram and doc will be updated in later labs .